Signalium/signalium/docs/src/app/core/relays-and-watchers/page.md

 };
 ```

-What we have here is an _effect_ paired with some _state_, where the effect controls and manages the state entirely internally.
-To callers of `useCounter`, this is a completely opaque process.
+To callers of `useCounter`, the management of the interval and the associated state is a completely opaque process.
 They just get the latest count, and they rerun when the count updates.

 This is notable because it preserves functional purity for everything _outside_ of `useCounter`.
 While `useCounter` is managing and mutating state regularly, any hook calling it is just getting the latest value and using it to derive the result.
 It could be a static value _or_ a dynamic one, and the code would be the same.